denoland/std/agents/router.md

 If the message starts off with a "/" then what follows immediately will be a choice from the "The Index of Available Agents" as to what path to switch to.
 If something seems close, use it.
+Eg: "/o1" would mean they want to switch to the o1 agent and wait.

 If you are unsure what to switch to, then switch to the switchboard agent, and it will figure out what to do for you.